 You can learn more about them in this Mogo review.

 Obtaining your credit score directly from TransUnion or Equifax will cost you up to $20 per month.
 However, you can get it for free from Mogo.

 When you open a Mogo account here (takes 3 minutes or less) and apply for its free prepaid card, you get access to your Equifax credit score with no strings attached.

 Your credit score is updated every month and you receive a notification by push notification and email.

-I have used Mogo personally to access my Equifax credit score for almost two years.
+I have used Mogo personally to access my Equifax credit score for over two years.
 Since it is free, this credit score check gives me an easy way to monitor my credit file without paying a fee every month.